daattali/beautiful-jekyll/_posts/2019-02-21-Project-Initiation -Business- Analysis-Activities.md

 You then, I like to then circle back and say 'here are the other options that were being looked at and here's the other solutions that we came up with and here are the reasons I ruled each of them out' or 'here are the reasons that I went with my recommended solution over that particular solution'.
 So it just helps people to kind of rule out the other ones.
 The next thing is you want to touch on each risk.
 So if there's a risk.
 Touch on it.
 You don't want a deep dive and spend too much time on the risks that are there.
 You just want to make sure that they're aware that there's a risk.
 And if they have questions, It is guaranteed, they will stop and they will ask you to go deeper into that risk.
 You also to build your credibility, you want to mention your stakeholder backers.
 So those two people that you had reviewed ahead of time bring them up.
 So it's building on your credibility especially if you're having like subject matter experts or people that are kind of proponents within that business that help drive change, positive change, then you know, mentioning them will be very helpful because it's going to help those decision-makers say 'you know what, if Tom thinks it's the right thing to do then its kind of a good return on investment'.
 And then the last thing you want to do is you want to close the presentation summarizing the benefits and the return on investment for the recommendation and the action that you've kind of come up with.

 So you want to end with saying, you know, this is really important, this is going to help solve that problem that we've defined.
 And here are the benefits, here's when we get our return, you know, we get our return on investment within two months and then everything after that is profit, we think within the next, within the first year, it's going to equate to X amount of dollars and saved whatever, saved cost.
 And then five years here is kind of where it would be.
 And so you want to make sure that you're ending with those benefits and that return on investment.
-So really that's the overall thing about, you know, the basics of a business case and then the five phases that I've kind of come up with that you work through as you're writing and presenting a business case.
-I hope that makes sense.
-I hope that will help you as you move forward if you ever get pulled in to help or to write a business.
+So really that's the overall thing about, the basics of a business case.

 So those are the five phases that a business analyst shall utilize in creating an effective business case.